Freight

 Why is my percentage freight amount zero or unexpected?

-Percentage freight multiplies against Cost inc. Components (Retail/Import) or Local Buy Price (Component).
-If the base is empty, the result collapses.
+Percentage freight calculates from Cost inc. Components for Retail and Import costings, or Local Buy Price for Component costings.
+If the base is empty, the calculated freight value may be zero.

 Steps to resolve: